Treatment for Bladder Cancer in Lafayette, LA

 Bladder cancer is the fourth most common cancer in men.
 It’s estimated that about 59,000 men are diagnosed with bladder cancer each year, as of 2016.
-Unlike some other cancers like that of the prostate, which tends to be more genetically caused, bladder cancer can be preventable.
+Bladder cancer can be prevented unlike other cancers such as prostate cancer, which tends to be more genetic.
 However, if not treated early, bladder cancer can easily spread to lymph nodes of the pelvis, abdomen or even the neck.

 Risk Factors for Bladder Cancer

 There are risk factors for bladder cancer that can be avoided, and some that cannot.
 Risk factors include:

 - Family history

 - Age (most men are diagnosed over the age of 70)

 - Exposure to certain chemicals, such as those in dyes, paint and textiles

 Age and smoking are actually the two biggest risk factors of bladder cancer.
 Quitting smoking alone can decrease your chances of getting bladder cancer, along with other medical issues and cancers, tremendously.
 The biggest cause of bladder cancer is your body being exposed to various chemicals that can’t be properly filtered out through your kidney.
 This is true for the chemicals in cigarettes, cigars, and pipe tobacco as well as being exposed to other chemicals such as those in the print or textile industry for people working near dyes and paint.

 Common Symptoms of Bladder Cancer